 Other convicts told their stories to news operations like Newsweek, the Wall Street Journal and CBS‘s West 57th: Gary Betzner and Michael Tolliver, imprisoned on drug charges, gave detailed accounts of flying weapons down to Central America and returning with cocaine and marijuana provided by North network figures like Hull.

-George Morales, another convicted drug runner, said that he had given $3 million to the contras in return for U.S. government help with his pending criminal charges.
+George Morales, another convicted drug runner, said that he had given $3 million to the Contras in return for US government help with his pending criminal charges.
 West 57th confirmed, in an April 6, 1987, broadcast, that Morales had brought back $400,000 in one trip from the Bahamas.
-Contra official Octaviano Cesar signed the U.S. Customs declaration.
+Contra official Octaviano Cesar signed the US Customs declaration.

-In a July 11 report, West 57th presented the testimony of Ramon Milian-Rodriguez, a convicted narcotics financial expert, who told a Senate investigatory committee that he had helped the Colombian cocaine cartel funnel $10 million in donations to the contras, at the request of contra resupply overseer Felix Rodriquez.
+In a July 11 report, West 57th presented the testimony of Ramon Milian-Rodriguez, a convicted narcotics financial expert, who told a Senate investigatory committee that he had helped the Colombian cocaine cartel funnel $10 million in donations to the Contras, at the request of Contra resupply overseer Felix Rodriquez.

-A new link came from the Milwaukee Journal‘s David Umhoefer on July 8, reporting that a fugitive wanted on drug charges, Detlaf Thomas, told an undercover agent last December that 75 percent of his profits were going to the contras, according to the agent.
+A new link came from the Milwaukee Journal‘s David Umhoefer on July 8, reporting that a fugitive wanted on drug charges, Detlaf Thomas, told an undercover agent last December that 75 percent of his profits were going to the Contras, according to the agent.

-To avoid getting caught arming the contras during the congressional ban on such aid, the CIA turned to drug smugglers…who had their own planes and pilots with which to fly the weapons to the guerrillas.
+To avoid getting caught arming the Contras during the congressional ban on such aid, the CIA turned to drug smugglers…who had their own planes and pilots with which to fly the weapons to the guerrillas.
 In exchange, the CIA opened up hidden airstrips in northern Costa Rica as refueling stops for the smugglers.

 Hyper-caution has also led the Washington Post to misrepresent other people’s research.
 Its July 22 headline about a press conference by Rep. Charles Rangel (D-N.Y.) read, “Hill Panel Finds No Evidence Linking Contras to Drug Smuggling.”
-But in fact Rangel said his committee had found no evidence tying contra leaders to drug smuggling--but did find, as is obvious to anyone investigating the subject, that some contras are cocaine smugglers.
-“Leaders not linked to contra drug smuggling," while a more accurate headline, would not have done as much to dampen a potentially explosive issue.
+But in fact Rangel said his committee had found no evidence tying Contra leaders to drug-smuggling–but did find, as is obvious to anyone investigating the subject, that some Contras are cocaine smugglers.
+“Leaders Not Linked to Contra Drug Smuggling,” while a more accurate headline, would not have done as much to dampen a potentially explosive issue.
 (The worthiness of Rangel’s investigation is a different story—see page 6.)

-Even the Miami Herald, which won a well-deserved Pulitzer Prize this year for its Iran-contra coverage, has been uncharacteristically quiet on the contra-drug story.
+Even the Miami Herald, which won a well-deserved Pulitzer Prize this year for its Iran-Contra coverage, has been uncharacteristically quiet on the Contra-drug story.
 “We’ve devoted a lot of manpower to this story,” a Herald editor told In These Times.
 “We haven’t been able to prove it.”

 Why have the major papers tried to squelch the drug story, even after some of the allegations have been officially confirmed?
-Some journalists suggested to In These Times that reports to dale have not been well-sourced, although at least eight alleged contra drug participants have made public confessions.
+Some journalists suggested to In These Times that reports to date have not been well-sourced, although at least eight alleged Contra drug participants have made public confessions.
 One reporter argued that the story has been covered so much that “people’s eyes would glaze over because they got sick of it.”